wireapp/wire-docs/src/how-to/administrate/etcd.rst

 redirect the request to another server.
 It's is thus safe to shut them down at any point.

+Now to perform a rolling restart of the cluster, do the following steps:

 1. Check your cluster is healthy (see above)
 2. Stop the process with ``systemctl stop etcd`` (this should be safe since etcd clients retry their operation if one endpoint becomes unavailable, see `this page <https://etcd.io/docs/v3.3.12/learning/client-architecture/>`__)